-This lag is the time required for activation of naive B cells by antigen and TH cells and for the subsequent proliferation and differentiation of the activated B cells into plasma cells.
+This lag is the time required for the activation of naive B cells by antigen and TH cells and the subsequent proliferation and differentiation of the activated B cells into plasma cells.

 The secondary response reflects the activity of the clonally expanded population of memory B cells.
-These memory B cells respond to antigen more rapidly than naïve B cells.
+These memory B cells respond to antigens more rapidly than naïve B cells.

-In the disease diagnosis presence of IgM is suggestive of recent primary infection.
+The disease diagnosis presence of IgM is suggestive of a recent primary infection.